marklogic/mlxprs/README.md

     }
 ```

 Attach mode attaches to a paused request in a given *debug server* (an app server connected to js debugger).
-To make a debug server, open command palette, type "connectServer" and enter an app server name to connect.
-Type "disconnectServer" if you no longer need the debug server.
+To make a debug server, open command palette, type `connectServer` and enter an app server name to connect.
+This will automatically pause all requests to that server so that you can attach the debugger.
+Use `disconnectServer` disable debugging and resume handling requests as normal.

-**Only requests that are launched after a server is connected/made debug server can be attached.**
+**Note: Only requests that are launched after a server is connected/made debug server can be attached.**

 In attach mode, `debugServerName` and `path` are required.
-Once you start debugging,
-a dropdown menu will pop up listing all paused requests on the debug server.
+Once you start debugging, a dropdown menu will pop up listing all paused requests on the debug server.
 Choose the one you want to debug.

 ![Attach screenshot](images/attach_screenshot.png "attach screenshot")

-There is one optional parameter: `rid`.
-You can use this if you already know the request ID and don't want to be prompted for it.
+Use the optional parameter `rid` to specify a request ID in advance and avoid being prompted for it.

 ## Notes